box-community/sample-jwt-app-primer/README.md

 ## JWT App Examples

-These examples will help you discover the service account login associated with your JWT app and list a Box folder tree.
-For each of these examples you will need a configured JWT app and the JSON config file with your JWT app credentials.
-Your app will also need to be approved in at least one enterprise (a development enterprise works fine here.)
-Read on to learn more about what all that means!

 * [.Net (C#)](examples/csharp-netcore)
 * [.Net (F#)](examples/fsharp-netcore)
 * [Python](examples/python)
 * [Node.js](examples/node)

+Each of these examples does three things:

+1. *Authenticate a Box [SDK](https://developer.box.com/docs/sdks) client as the Box JWT service account.*
+2. *Print the JWT service account name and login.* The login is necessary to invite the JWT app as a collaborator on enterprise content.
+3. *Walk a Box folder tree and print its contents.* Box folder traversal is a common activity in Box applications and it can maybe be a bit challenging for folks that haven't worked with recursion in a while.
+I included the pattern here as a little quick-starter.

+For each of these examples you will need a configured JWT app and the JSON config file with your JWT app credentials.
+Your app will also need to be approved in at least one enterprise (a development enterprise works fine here.)
+Read on to learn more about what all that means!

 ## A (Very) Short Introduction to OAuth2 and the Problem it Solves